semionpoliakov/YumMenu/docs/tech/mvp.md

 **isActive** — Resource is available for menu generation.
 Inactive items are hidden but not deleted.

-**perDay** — Number of meals per meal type.
+**totalSlots** — Number of meals per meal type.
 Defines menu structure.

 **mealType** — Time-based meal category.
 Determines when dish is eaten.